 Social protection is not always beneficial and popular.
-A way of predicting whether a programme will have positive impacts and be supported by voters is to identify whether it falls into a ‘charity paradigm’ or a ‘citizenship paradigm,’ argues Senior Social Protection Specialist Stephen Kidd in a new paper.
+A way of predicting whether a programme will have positive impacts and be supported by voters is to identify whether it falls into a ‘charity paradigm’ or a ‘citizenship paradigm,’ argues Senior Social Protection Specialist Stephen Kidd in our new Pathways Perspective.

 Those designing social protection schemes who work within a citizenship paradigm build inclusive, lifecycle systems where exclusion is minimised and political support is maximised.
-Those adhering to a charity paradigm, in contrast, seek to reserve scheme transfers to those they characterise as the ‘extreme poor’, and therefore exclude the majority of a nation’s citizens and even those in the ‘poorest’ category.
-The fact they are not meant to be accessed by most people – and everybody is susceptible to lifecycle shocks such as illness and caring responsibilities – leads to such schemes being politically unpopular.
+Those adhering to a charity paradigm, in contrast, seek to reserve scheme transfers to those they characterise as the ‘extreme poor’, and therefore exclude the majority of a nation’s citizens and even many in the worst poverty, and are politically unpopular.